 The architecture of Bucharest started to change, especially during the reign of Nicolae Ceausescu, after he and his wife Elena visited North Korea and China in the early 1970s.
 The dictator, passionate about architecture but without any talent, mutilated the capital-city.
 To build the Palace of the Parliament, Bucharest lost historical buildings by the size of Venice (in Italy).

 The next stop of the tour is at the Palace of the Parliament – the second largest administrative building and the heaviest in the world.
 Originally named the House of the Republic, it is the most spectacular project of Ceausescu.
 The architect that designed and built the palace was only 28 at that time, and some say that the main reason why she won the contest is that her design was the grandest.

 But the dictator never had the chance to see the palace finished nor to speak from its balcony, and the only personality that was ever seen at the balcony is Michael Jackson, during his visit Romania in 1996.

 After the visit at the Palace of the Parliament, you will head to Revolution Square, the place where the fall of Ceausescu and the communism in Romania have fallen.

-The final landmark of your tour is the home of the Ceausescu couple, the Ceausescu Residential Palace (Spring Palace).
-This luxurious estate was built between and 1964 and 1965, and it hosted Elena and Nicolae Ceausescu from 1965 until their death in 1989.
-After the fall of the communist regime, the Spring Palace was used as a VIP residence for official delegations and foreign presidents, and in 2016 it became a museum.
+The final landmark of your tour is at the Spring Palace – Ceausescu’s residencial palace.
+This luxurious estate was finished in 1965, the year when he became the First Secretary of the party.
+After the fall of the communist regime, the Spring Palace was used as a residence for the official delegations and presidents, and in 2016 it was transformed in a museum.